Caution: you must be an onion lover to proceed!

 - Pour in 2 cups of broth, cover and simmer for 1 hour.

-- Remove the onion tops and pour in the sugar lemon mix over each onion.
+- Remove the onion tops and pour in the molasses and lemon mix over each onion.
 Place the onion tops back on and continue to simmer for an additional 45 minutes or until the onions have fully softened.
 Add more broth as needed and adjust the seasoning.

 - Sprinkle a handful of chopped fresh herbs on top and serve hot.